 Most Popular Books by Richard Doyle

 Richard Doyle is the author of The King of the Golden River Or the Black Brothers.
 A Legend of Stiria.
-Illustrated by Richard Doyle, The Story of Jack and the Giants (2022), Richard Doyle's Fairyland (2002), A Journal Kept by Richard Doyle in the Year 1840, Richard Doyle's Journal, 1840 (1980).
+Illustrated by Richard Doyle, Wetwares (2003), Jack the Giant Killer, A Journal Kept by Richard Doyle in the Year 1840, The Chimes: a Goblin Story of Some Bells that Rang an Old Year Out and a New Year in (2024).

 1 - 40 of 1,000,000 results